mikependon/RepoDB.NET/pages/mappers/dbhelpermapper.md

 Below are the methods available from this class.

 - `Add` - adds a mapping between the [IDbHelper](/interface/idbhelper) and the type of the `DbConnection`.
+- `Clear` - clears all the mappings for the database helpers.
 - `Get` - gets the mapped [IDbHelper](/interface/idbhelper) based on the type of the `DbConnection`.
 - `Remove` - removed the mapping between the [IDbHelper](/interface/idbhelper) and the type of the `DbConnection`.